Texas Abortion Laws

 Texas Law as of April 2022

-There are two particular statutes (laws) in place, only one of which is currently effective.
+There are three particular statutes (laws) in place, only one of which is currently effective.
 The first statute is the Texas Heartbeat Act of 2021.
-That statute prohibits essentially all abortions after a fetal heartbeat is detected (which takes place around 6 weeks of gestation) and is enforced through a private civil remedy.
-Various abortion providers filed a civil action to enjoin enforcement of the statute in Whole Women’s Health v.
+That statute prohibits essentially all abortions after a fetal heartbeat is detected (which takes place around 6 weeks of gestation) and is enforced through a private civil lawsuit.
+Various abortion providers filed a civil action to suspend the statute in Whole Women’s Health v.
 Jackson.
-The law remains in effect while the case is pending.
+The law remains in effect while the case is in court.

-The second abortion law, the Human Life Protection Act of 2021, is only effective if the Supreme Court overrules, in whole or in part, Roe v.
-Wade.
+The second abortion law, the Human Life Protection Act of 2021, is effective 30 days after the judgment in Dobbs is entered.
 That statute would essentially prohibit all abortions except when the pregnancy (1) places the mother at risk of death or (2) poses a serious risk of substantially impairing a major bodily function.
 The Dobbs judgment is expected to be entered in mid-July, 2022.

 The Main Provisions: Texas Abortion Laws

-The main provisions of Texas abortion laws are highlighted in the table below.
+The main provisions of Texas's Human Life Protection Act are highlighted in the table below.
 See FindLaw's Reproductive Rights section to learn more.

 |Statutory Definition of Illegal Abortion||

 Abortion is prohibited, unless the pregnant woman has a life-threatening physical condition aggravated by, caused by, or arising from a pregnancy that places her at risk of death or poses a serious risk of substantial impairment of a major bodily function

 First-degree felony (second-degree felony if the unborn child survives the abortion attempt)

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.